 Prior to this offering, there has been no established public market for our common stock.
-Although we have applied to list our common stock on the NYSE, we cannot assure you that a significant public market for our common stock will develop or be sustained.
+Although we have been approved to list our common stock on the NYSE, we cannot assure you that a significant public market for our common stock will develop or be sustained.
 Future sales of substantial amounts of our common stock (including shares issued on the exercise of options) in the public market, or the perception that such sales could occur, could adversely affect prevailing market prices as well as our ability to raise equity capital in the future.

-Upon completion of this offering, based on the number of shares of our capital stock outstanding as of September 30, 2024, we will have shares of common stock issued and outstanding (or shares if the underwriters exercise their option to purchase additional shares in full).
+Upon completion of this offering, based on the number of shares of our capital stock outstanding as of October 31, 2024, we will have 34,239,560 shares of common stock issued and outstanding.
 Of these shares, all shares sold by us and the selling stockholders in this offering will be freely tradable without further restriction or registration under the Securities Act, except for any shares purchased by our "affiliates" as that term is defined in Rule 144 under the Securities Act.
 Shares purchased by our affiliates would be subject to the Rule 144 resale restrictions described below, other than the holding period requirement.